-Assault and Battery Criminal Defense Attorney to Fight your charge in Fort Lauderdale
+Assault and Battery Criminal Defense Attorney to Fight your charge in Fort Lauderdale and South Florida

 What is an Assault and Battery Crime in Florida?An assault crime is when someone threatens in word or action to harm someone and creates fear that the harm is unavoidable.
 A battery crime is when someone actually touches or injures another person against their will.